Isle of Wight Guru

 The lost crypt in Ryde

-However, the Isle of Wight's Hovercraft, run by Hovertravel, is now 50 years old and is the 'only scheduled passenger hovercraft service in Europe'.
-There are often offers and deals available from Hovertravel such as family day returns (£40 for 5 people when I checked).
+However, the Isle of Wight's Hovercraft, run by Hovertravel, is now more than 50 years old and is the 'only scheduled passenger hovercraft service in Europe'.
+There are often offers and deals available from Hovertravel such as family day returns.

 I've not included events in this list because it is a bit annoying if you arrive and find you've just missed the biggest night in the town's year...

-However, I'll make an exception for Ryde Carnival which is the UK's oldest and which was once attended by Queen Victoria, who apparently was a massive fan of blokes selling helium Disney balloons and tractors pulling a trailer full of lightbulbs.
+However, I'll make an exception for Ryde Carnival, which is the UK's oldest and was once attended by Queen Victoria.
+She was apparently a massive fan of blokes selling helium Disney balloons and tractors pulling a trailer full of lightbulbs.

 There's a main carnival, an illuminated one and a children's carnival.

-Ryde also hosts the Isle of Wight International Scooter Rally and the International Classic Car Show.
+Ryde also hosts the Isle of Wight International Scooter Rally among other events.

-It's a nice family-run cafe which also has an art gallery which changes exhibitions every couple of weeks.
-They regularly have music nights with cafe-type music (i.e. jazz and folksy stuff rather than hardcore death metal).
+It's a nice family-run café that also has an art gallery, which changes exhibitions every couple of weeks.
+They regularly have music nights with café-type music (i.e. jazz and folksy stuff rather than hardcore death metal).

 You can buy work by Isle of Wight artists and visit the studios where some of the local artists are based.